wallarm/product-documentation/docs/latest/waf-installation/kubernetes/kong-ingress-controller/customization.md

 ## Configuration of Kong API Gateway

-Configuration of Kong Ingress Controller for Kong API Gateway is set by the [default Helm chart values].
+Configuration of Kong Ingress Controller for Kong API Gateway is set by the [default Helm chart values](https://github.com/wallarm/kong-charts-preview/blob/main/charts/kong/values.yaml).
 This configuration can be overridden by the `values.yaml` file provided by the user during `helm install` or `helm upgrade`.

 To customize the default Helm chart values, learn the [official instructions on the Kong and Ingress Controller configuration](https://github.com/Kong/charts/tree/main/charts/kong#configuration).